 In a divorce, dividing assets and liabilities can be challenging.
 New Jersey law says that spouses should divide marital property equitably.
 But couples often disagree on how the law applies to their cases.
 What constitutes “marital property?”
 What does “equitably” mean?
 And what happens if a spouse attempts to hide or dispose of assets?

-At Shane & White, LLC, in Edison, we answer these questions and similar ones in the New Jersey divorces we handle.
+At Shane and White, LLC, in Edison, we answer these questions and similar ones in the New Jersey divorces we handle.
 Our experienced and knowledgeable attorneys work closely with clients to guide them through the divorce process.
 We can answer your questions, help you know what to expect and advocate forcefully, protecting your assets and your future.

 Equitable distribution divides marital property and debts accumulated during your marriage.
 Equitable does not mean equal.
 It means fair.
 Courts in New Jersey look to state statutes to aid in this fair division of assets.

 To start the process, each spouse must make full, financial disclosure of his or her assets.
 They must complete a Case Information Statement, which lists all the assets, liabilities, incomes and expenses the parties shared as a joint, intact unit, no matter how they were titled.